-However, elevated blood sugar can also be a problem in people who don’t have diabetes… it is believed to be a major cause of ageing and various chronic diseases.
+However, elevated blood sugar can also be a problem in people who don’t have diabetes; it is believed to be a major cause of aging and various chronic diseases.
 So, pretty much everyone should benefit from keeping their blood sugar levels stable.

 The most effective (and healthiest) way to do that is to avoid refined carbs and sugar, but apple cider vinegar may also have a powerful effect.
 Vinegar has been shown to have numerous benefits for insulin function and blood sugar levels:

 - Improves insulin sensitivity during a high-carb meal by 19–34% and significantly lowers blood glucose and insulin responses (7).